matthias-reis/carda-gatsby/content/articles/2022/03/patience-of-the-trail-rite-en.md

 ---
 date: 2022-03-10T10:44:35.159Z
-slug: patience-of-the-trail-rite-en
 typeName: Review
 title: Patience Of The Trail – "Rite"
 subTitle: A Beautiful Debut
 seoTitle: Patience Of The Trail – "Rite" – Post-Rock Review
-ogTitle: ''
+ogTitle: ""
 description: Jan Wiesinger initially founded Patience Of The Trail as a solo project.
 In 2020, drummer Pascal Schwimmer joined him.
 In October 2021, the duo recorded their first EP, "Rite".
 excerpt: Jan Wiesinger founded Patience Of The Trail in 2019 – initially a solo project.
 Bands like I Hear Sirens, If These Trees Could Talk, and pg.lost. inspired him.
 When his goal of recording a record became more and more serious, in 2020, drummer Pascal Schwimmer joined him.
 The duo started to create their first demos immediately, and in October 2021, they recorded their first EP, "Rite".
 image: https://storage.googleapis.com/cardamonchai-media/2022-03-10/patience-of-the-trail-jpg-imagine-080808_63686d_1024_768/640.webp
 copyright: Patience Of The Trail
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-03-10/patience-of-the-trail-fb-png-imagine-080808_53585d_1200_628/640.webp